MLS Cup 1999: Summary

-The Galaxy and United traded more scoring chances as the first half ended; play stopped in the 43rd minute after Maessner, who was clearing the ball, kneed Harman in the head.
+The Galaxy and United traded more scoring chances as the first half ended; play stopped in the 43rd minute after Maessner, who was clearing the ball, kneed Hartman in the head.
 Hartman returned to the match and stopped a 22 yd volley from United defender Jeff Agoos at the beginning of stoppage time, which Weyland set at four minutes.
 The Galaxy immediately responded with a counterattack led by Jones, who was clipped in the penalty area by Maessner though Weyland did not award a penalty.
 In the third minute of stoppage time, Hartman misplayed a backpass from Jolley while under pressure from Lassiter and Moreno.
 Ben Olsen intercepted Hartman's pass to Caligiuri and scored from just outside the six-yard box to give United a 2–0 lead at half-time.

 United looked to extend their lead in the second half but were unable to convert an early chance in the 47th minute as Lassiter headed a cross from Agoos wide of the goal.
 A breakaway chance in the 58th minute for Jones was thwarted by Carlos Llamosa, who tackled away a loose ball in the United penalty area.
 Galaxy attackers Mauricio Cienfuegos and Carlos Hermosillo were kept in check by United, particularly by defensive midfielder Richie Williams.
 Jones was left to attack on his own.
 Pena gave Galaxy two chances to score but Agoos blocked his first shot and the second went wide of the goal.

 With 20 minutes left to play, the teams traded back-to-back chances that were not finished.
 In the 71st minute, Olsen received a chipped pass from Etcheverry and shot towards the goal but hit the side netting.
 A minute later, a volley by Clint Mathis in the penalty area was struck wide of the goal.
 Williams then attempted a 23 yd volley in the 76th minute that struck the post after beating Hartman's outstretched arm.
 In the match's last major action, Caligiuri attempted a drive from inside the box but his shot went wide of the goal.
 With six minutes remaining, Olsen was named the MLS Cup most valuable player (MVP).
 United goalkeeper Tom Presthus made one save during the match, on one of the Galaxy's two shots on goal.